Nitesh-bit/Anime-Quote-App/README.md

 I learned alot from this project.
 I learned how to use bootstrap for designing.
-I learned how to fetch the details using Rapid API for displaying the weather details.
+I learned how to fetch the details using Animechan API for displaying the anime quote details.

 ## Author